 - Use mobile payments and patient balance messaging to both collect copays from patients at the time of service and patient balances/deductible post-visit.

-- They offer you dedicated implementation resources so you have someone to help walk you through the process beginning to end
+- They offer you dedicated implementation resources so you have someone to help walk you through the process beginning to end.

 - They check in from time to time to brainstorm, offer solutions to your most common issues, and take product feedback back to their development teams

-Virtual waiting rooms don’t have to be complicated to implement, simple patient-centered engagement solutions like 2-way patient messaging and digital patient registration and check-in can power a virtual waiting room that serves in-office visits and telemedicine visits.
+Virtual waiting rooms don’t have to be complicated, simple patient-centered engagement solutions like 2-way patient messaging and digital patient registration and check-in can power a virtual waiting room that serves in-office visits and telemedicine visits.
 When used strategically with the other patient engagement solutions already in place, you can establish and support a digital patient experience that delights patients, drives better outcomes, and helps maintain financial stability for the practice, hospital, or health system.

 Virtual waiting room strategies also offer third-party health tech companies an expanded proposition to offer the medical offices they partner with and serve.
 Find a technology partner who specializes in healthcare, is highly recommended by their customers and third parties, and can offer you a flexible platform to meet your needs without having to seek out multiple vendors.